svrnm/parallelGBC/README.md

 Usage and example
 -----------------
-If you want to use the code for your own project see test/test-f4.C as example
+If you want to use the code for your own project see test/test-f4.C as example.

 Contact
 -------